 How effective a person is, and how well they will fit within a department can be predicted with high probability.
 Although it is worthwhile to evaluate the competence of employees in all departments, determining the efficacy of the sales team is often prioritized.
 This is confirmed by a research project conducted by EFFECTIVENESS and the SW Research agency.

 An analysis of the assessment resulted in a finding that both the boss and the entire team had many things in common.
-The entire sales team had highly developed skills with regards to strategy-building.
-This is connected with having an advanced knowledge of the market and a focus on listening to the customer while working toward finding a solution.
+The entire sales team had highly developed skills with regard to strategy-building.
+This is connected with having advanced knowledge of the market and a focus on listening to the customer while working toward finding a solution.
 They also shared an ability to have an ease with which they were able to select solutions that best corresponded to the customer's actual needs.
-Furthermore, each of the project participants shared a desire to enhance their current knowledge and find new solutions; they wanted to excel in their area of expertise.
+Furthermore, each of the project participants shared a desire to enhance their current knowledge and find new solutions--they wanted to excel in their area of expertise.
 This confirmed the leader's observations about the team's expertise and knowledge.